 You might wonder how children are able to detect these emotions, even when you do your best to mask them.
 Though not all indicators are through emotions; in many cases, we demonstrate our level of stress in how we interact with others.
 A classic way of transmitting our anxiety to children is by being overinvolved.
 When we’re anxious, we try to take control of what’s going on around us to alleviate some of what we’re feeling.
 Let’s say that we’re up for review or a promotion at the office.
 In these situations we can’t do anything to control the review and what happens afterward.
 All we can do is wait.

 Explain and introduce healthy triggers.
 Let’s say that you were bitten by a dog years ago.
 Because of this, you’re very afraid of dogs, so much so that you cross the street, whenever you see a dog coming towards you.
 An important thing to do in these situations is to explain to your kids why you react the way that you do.
 When you explain the reason behind your fear and that “not all dogs are bad”, your kids won’t automatically reason that “all dogs are dangerous”.
-A good way to further counteract such an association is enlisting your partner’s help.
-Have your partner take your kids to volunteer at an animal shelter or take them to the house of a friend who has a dog.
-This way you’ll be able to expose your kids to healthy triggers and prevent them from adopting your same fears or anxieties.
+Telling your child about your unpleasant experience will help them to establish their own right and wrong.

 Understand your triggers.
-Speaking of triggers, if you want to learn to manage and reduce your anxiety, it’s important for you to understand your triggers.
+Speaking of triggers, if you want to learn to manage your anxiety, it’s important for you to understand the sources of these emotions.
 Take a moment the next time you’re hit with a bout of anxiety.
 Meditate on what you were doing or feeling right before.
-Take notes and try to explore the moments leading up to it?
+Take notes and try to explore the moments leading up to it.
 What exactly do you feel?
 What were you doing right before you began to feel this way?
 Only by identifying your triggers and their accompanying patterns can you move towards changing how you respond to them.

 Encourage healthy risks.
 Let’s say you’re at the playground and are afraid of heights.
 Your kid really likes climbing the monkey bars but the thought of it makes you very anxious.
 So much so, that you either want to stop him or give him a limit as to how high he can climb.
 When you begin to feel this way, take a deep breath and give yourself a moment.
 Remind yourself that children learn by doing and stopping him now will hurt more than it’ll help.
 If you have difficulty with this, make a point of going to the park with a fellow parent.
-Talk to them about your anxiety, enlist their help to stop you from interfering by keeping you talking, going on a short walk around the park with you or simply by reassuring you that your kid will be fine.
+Remember, you are not alone in this.
+Talking to a friend, who is also a parent, will help you to relax.

 Teach helpful coping skills.
 A child first learns of the world through observing their parents.
 So, what better way to teach them and help yourself than working to adopt healthy coping mechanisms.
 By adopting coping mechanisms when you’re feeling anxious, you won’t be transmitting your anxiety to your kids.
 Instead, you’ll be teaching them how to cope with anxiety when they experience it.
 If you want, you can take this a step further and actively teach these strategies to your kids.
 This will not only give them valuable tools for the future but serve as a great bonding time for the both of you.
 Learn and do meditative breathing exercises together: Breathe in for four seconds, breathe out for four seconds.
 Or inhale slowly, count your breaths and try to get to ten.
 Try mindfulness apps and meditation whenever you feel anxious.
 Take daily, 30-minute walks together with your kid.
 Keep a journal and encourage your kid to do the same.